-The southern endpoint starts at South Pointe Beach and Pier—Miami Beach’s southernmost tip—where you can walk out over the water and take in beautiful views of the Atlantic.
+The southern endpoint starts on the northwest side of South Pointe Park—Miami Beach’s southernmost tip—before curving around the point to head north towards Surfside.
+The trail passes by the South Pointe Pier, where you can walk out over the water and take in stunning views of the Atlantic.
 Just behind the pier is an artfully laid out small park, with a winding trail and a small ice cream shop in the middle.
-Heading north, the smooth, red–orange-patterned concrete trail becomes increasingly dotted on the left with shops, hotels, bars, and restaurants.
+Heading north, the smooth, concrete trail becomes increasingly dotted on the left with shops, hotels, bars, and restaurants.
 Interesting sculptures, rocks, and places to stop and rest pepper the length of the trail.
-You’ll also pass frequent water stations for washing off beach sand and a several public restrooms.
+You’ll also pass frequent water stations for washing off beach sand and several public restrooms.

 This trail is site seeing for people, a whole culture with locals intermixed with vacationers.
 Trail is substantially longer than listed, about 7.5 miles now and a new stretch currently under construction.
 It’s a busy stretch so speed is a slower pace, but the people, workout areas, ocean, historic buildings, condos and resorts make this a fun day.
 Parking can be a challenge and we found it easier to park in the street near the south end and use their pay to park app.